front-end-intermediate/session-11/readme.md

 }
 ```

+We grabbed the value from the input and then called our store and dispatched `addPirateAction()` with the id, name and a default value for complete.

-Implement this is the Pirates component using React.
+We will now implement this is the Pirates component using React.

-First the return:
+Add a header, input field (using a ref) and a button:

 ```js
 class Pirates extends React.Component {